breuera/tsunami_lab/docs/UserDoc/3_BathymetryBoundaryConditions.rst

       break;
     }

-with a helper function that translates strings to t_boundary enum members
+with a helper function that translates strings to :code:`t_boundary` enum members

 .. code:: cpp